International Club Crosby: United Kingdom clubs

-THE HOFSTRA CONFERENCE
+The Hofstra Conference

 Representatives of Club Crosby and the International Crosby Circle came together under the leadership of Wig Wiggins to make substantial contributions to a major conference titled Bing!
 Crosby and American Culture held at Hofstra University in Hempstead, New York on November 14–16, 2002.
 Many of the papers presented are contained in the book Going My Way - Bing Crosby and American Culture.
 Some notable panellists at the conference included Kathryn Crosby, Ken Barnes, Buddy Bregman, Will Friedwald, Gary Giddins, Nick Perito, Margaret Whiting, Ervin Drake, Joe Bushkin, Skitch Henderson and Joe Franklin.

 The two clubs also played a prominent part in the centenary celebrations of Crosby's birth held at Gonzaga University in May 2003.
 This event was attended by Kathryn Crosby, Ken Barnes, Buddy Bregman, Will Friedwald, Gary Giddins, Rich Little, Frank Sinatra, Jr. and many members of the Crosby family.